KukaXoco Finance: Investment Center

 (trend up)

-Electric power and energy infrastructure
+Electric power and energy infrastructure company.
+A sister company,

-company.
-A sister company, NextEra Energy Partners is mentioned in
+NextEra Energy Partners is mentioned in the dividends section.

 - TPL -